Battle of Blavet: Background

 Soubise resolved to take action.
 With a few ships which he had prepared at Chef de Baye, near La Rochelle, he set sail, and attacked Blavet in January 1625.
 He had 12 small boats, 300 well-armed soldiers, and 100 sailors.
 Six Royal great ships were at anchor, "all well armed with cannon, but lacking men and ammunition".

-Soubise captured the fleet by surprise, and became master of the city, including taking possession of La Vierge, the largest known warship of the period: it weighed 500 tons, had 80 bronze cannons, and had cost 200,000 crowns to build.
+Soubise captured the fleet by surprise, and became master of the city, including taking possession of La Vierge, the largest known warship of the period: it weighed 500 tons, had 80 bronze cannons, and cost 200,000 crowns to build.

 The Duke of Vendôme, Commander of the Province, attempted to block Soubise in the harbour, with heavy chain and batteries.
 After two weeks however, Soubise managed to break through with his fleet.

 Soubise, now in possession of a formidable fleet of 70 ships, then anchored in front of Île de Ré, which he had occupied with his troops.

 These events led to a strong reaction from the King, who set up a counter-attack in September 1625, leading to the Capture of Île de Ré, and with Soubise fleeing to England.
 Soubise would return two years later with a large fleet under the Duke of Buckingham, leading to the final showdown of the Siege of La Rochelle (1627–1628).